jundalisay/spblist/content/en/research/descartes/meteors/discourse-04c.md

 And if it is caused only by the expansion of vapors from this lake, without the condensation of any others to the north contributing, it would make our air much thicker and heavier than if it were caused only by this condensation without any vapor expansion to the south.

-Adding to this, the subtle matter and vapors in the pores of the earth, taking different courses, act like winds that bring with them exhalations of all kinds, according to the qualities of the lands they pass through.
+Adding to this, the subtle matter and vapors in the pores of the earth take different courses.

+They act like winds that bring with them exhalations [ionized air] of all kinds, according to the qualities of the lands they pass through.

 Moreover, as the clouds descend, they can cause a wind that drives the air from top to bottom, as I will explain later.

-I believe these account for all the causes of the changes in the air that are observed.
+These account for all the causes of the observed changes in the air.

-However, the various shapes of hail are neither curious nor remarkable compared to those of snow, which forms from these small ice knots or clusters arranged by the wind in the shape of leaves, as I have just described.
+However, the various shapes of hail are neither curious nor remarkable compared to those of snow.

+Snow forms from these small ice knots or clusters arranged by the wind in the shape of leaves.

 When the heat begins to melt the small hairs of these leaves, it first melts those on the top and bottom because they are the most exposed to its action.

 The small amount of liquid that emerges spreads over their surfaces, quickly filling the small irregularities found there, making them as flat and polished as those of liquid bodies.

 Despite this, the liquid freezes almost immediately, because if the heat is only strong enough to melt these small hairs surrounded by air, without melting anything further, it is not strong enough to prevent the material from refreezing when it is on these ice surfaces.

 Afterward, this heat softens and bends the remaining small hairs around each knot in the circuit where it is surrounded by six other similar knots.
 It causes those hairs, which are farthest from the six neighboring knots, to bend and join with those opposite these six knots.